exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/ct-creation-day-1.md

 }
 ```

+Also note that compared to regular LaTeX, the LaTeX commands in-game must be started with two back slashes, instead of one.

 ### Publications

 The publication multiplier is determined by `getPublicationMultiplier`, which takes the tau value (of the last publication) and returns the multiplier as a BigNumber - the game's large number ('ee' and up) library.